varunhc/varunhc.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   address:

-selected_papers: ture # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 news: false  # includes a list of news items
 ---
 Hi, I'm currently pursuing a Master's degree in Computer Science at University of California, Irvine.

+I'm actively seeking intern roles as a Software engineer for the Summer of 2024, starting full-time from December 2024.

-I have extensive working knowledge as a Software Engineer.
+I have extensive working knowledge as a Software Engineer with a very good understanding of agile methodologies and software development lifecycle.
 In the past couple of years, I have worked on some very interesting problems like memory leakages, sso redirect problems, container memory management, message broking, asynchronous schedulers, network latency, caching strategies, and security vulnerabilities.
 Apart from these, my regular work day involves architecting microservices, API design and development, performance testing, and pipelining.

-My research interests includes image and signal processing, neural network architectures amd their interpretability, and healthcare.
-I'm also interested in AI for social good, and privacy and fairness in AI.
-My previous research includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
-I have also worked on distributed ML, geospatial image processing, and a bit of smart contracts.
+My previous research experience includes ML-powered Lab-on-Chip cytometry, a bit of distributed ML, geospatial image processing, and a bit of smart contracts in Solidity.

 <br>
 <br>